 Also Read: How To Create Keylogger In Python

 Keras is an open-source software framework that provides an interface for the TensorFlow library and allows for rapid, deep neural network experimentation.
 In Data Science, neural networks are also used to analyze observational data.

 Keras provides tools for constructing models, visualizing graphs, and analyzing datasets.
 It also includes prelabeled datasets that may be directly imported and loaded.
 It’s simple to use, adaptable, and well-suited to exploratory study.

 Keras can be used by developers to model and build neural networks using a basic design approach.
 Keras 2.4, the most recent version, only supports the ‘TensorFlow’ backend.
 In the most current version of Keras, all previously supported backends have been removed.

-With this, we sum up our list of the 15 best Python libraries for data science and analysis.
+We sum up our list of the 15 best Python libraries for data science and analysis.
 Data analytics encompasses several operations, including data processing, classification, and visualization.
 There are many Python libraries for Data Science and analysis to choose from.

 Most of the best ones have been covered in our list of Python libraries for Data Science above.
-The one you will choose will depend a lot on the type of project you are working on.
+The one you choose will depend a lot on the type of project you are working on.